cypress-io/cypress-documentation/content/guides/guides/command-line.md

 }
 ```

-...and want to run tests from a single spec file and record the results on the
+...and want to run tests from a single spec file and record the results with
-Dashboard, the command should be:
+Cypress Cloud, the command should be:

 ```shell
 npm run cy:run --record --spec "cypress/e2e/my-spec.cy.js"